 The Inquiry is also looking at how to best support the wellbeing of essential workers (people working in supermarkets or at the border, for example), and communities and population groups (Māori and Pasifika, for example) who are likely to be most impacted by a pandemic.

-Limits to the Inquiry's scope
+Phase One - Limits to the Inquiry's scope

 While the Inquiry will look at many aspects of the pandemic response, currently, there are a number of topics outside the Inquiry’s scope.
 These include: